 Solution:

-- Just remove the double quotes from the TRUE function and then the formula will work properly.
+- Remove the double quotes from the TRUE function and then the formula will work properly.

-- The output for TRUE() and TRUE are similar.
-So, don’t be confused.
+- The output for TRUE() and TRUE are similar and we should not get confused between these two.

 - Excel automatically returns either TRUE or FALSE for any type of logical expression.